 Beechworth: Behind the name

-In 1824 explorers William Hume and Havel Howell crossed through the country 8 miles southeast of the present town on their way from Sydney to Corio Bay Geelong.
+In 1824 explorers Havel Hume and William Howell crossed through the country 8 miles southeast of the present town on their way from Sydney to Corio Bay Geelong.
 While not placing a name to the area now known as Murmungee, it’s only inhabitances were the Min-jan-buttu aboriginal tribe.

 So how did Beechworth get it’s name?